-We have teaching and support staff to enable the delivery of interventions such as IDL, Nessy, My Happy Mind.
+We have teaching and support staff to enable the delivery of interventions such as Lego Therapy, IDL, Nessy, and My Happy Mind.
 Pupil support workers will be provided to support pupils on a 1:1 basis when stated in their EHCP.
-Pupil Support Workers (PSWs) will support pupils in small groups (one PSW per group with a maximum of eight pupils, in addition to the class/subject teacher) at the secondary site, two PSWs per group at the Primary site, and additional staff within the Nurture settings.
+Pupil Support Workers (PSWs) will support pupils in small groups (one PSW per group with a maximum of eight pupils, in addition to the class/subject teacher) at the secondary site, and additional staff within the Nurture settings.

-We work with the following agencies to provide support for pupils with SEND: Clinical Services by OFG - providing SALT, OT, Psychotherapy and Educational Psychologists.
+We work with the following agencies to provide support for pupils with SEND: The Clinical Services by OFG - providing SALT, OT, Psychotherapy and Educational Psychologists.